Get the best of CF straight to your inbox.

 1. Pigmentary changes

-“Oestrogen increases the output of melanin by the melanocytes [pigment cells in your skin that provide the brown colour] and the combination of oestrogen & progesterone increase deposition of pigment in the epidermis and dermis.”
-This can mean that “freckles, nevi, and scars can become darker in pregnancy”.
-Another common condition is ‘linea nigra’ – “a hyper-pigmented line found on the abdomen, most commonly appearing during the 2nd trimester.”
+“A rise in hormones, such as oestrogen, increases the output of melanin by the melanocytes [pigment cells in your skin that provide the brown colour], causing pigment to be increasingly deposited and become visible in your skin.”
+This can mean that “freckles, nevi, and scars can become darker in pregnancy,” continues Dr. Zamani.
+Another common condition is ‘linea nigra’ – “a hyper-pigmented line found on the abdomen, most commonly appearing during the second trimester.”
+These dark marks can often fade over time, post-pregnancy, but they can be annoying and quite noticeable if they do appear.

-Existing skin conditions can also be affected by pregnancy in both positive and negative ways.
-“Some conditions like allergic contact dermatitis may improve, while others such as candida infection or immune mediated diseases may worsen,” explains Dr. Zamani.
+Existing skin conditions can also be affected by pregnancy.
+“Some conditions like allergic contact dermatitis may improve, while others such as candida infection or immune-mediated diseases may worsen,” explains Dr. Zamani.
+This is why it is so important to speak to your doctor about your skin if you have any concerns, as they will be best placed to guide you.

 There are also some specific skin conditions to look out for during pregnancy that can present throughout your trimesters.
 The most common are explained below:

-One of the most common conditions during pregnancy is atopic eruption which exhibits itself as eczema-like dry lesions on the skin.
+One of the most common conditions during pregnancy is called ‘atopic eruption’, which exhibits itself as eczema-like dry lesions on the skin.
 It is associated with poor skin barrier function and dry, sensitive skin, with red patches and itchy bumps common on any part of the body.

-The risk of experiencing it during pregnancy does not seem to be dictated by whether you have an eczema-prone skin type before conceiving.
-To help soothe the itchiness and sore appearance of your skin, looking for nourishing moisturisers and serums for the face and body.
+Annoyingly, the risk of experiencing it during pregnancy does not seem to be dictated by whether you have an eczema-prone skin type before conceiving.
+If it does happen to you, help soothe the itchiness and soreness with nourishing moisturisers and serums for the face and body.
+Look for ingredients such as ceramides and plant or nut oils.

-This is a condition that could have potential complications for your baby, so speak to your healthcare provider if you struggle with unexplained itchiness (plus other symptoms such as jaundice), rather than only relying on soothing creams.
+Itching on the hands and feet may often not be cause for concern, but it may indicate a liver condition called intrahepatic cholestasis.
+This condition is not accompanied by a rash and is more common in late pregnancy as well as being most uncomfortable at night.
+Importantly, it could have potential complications for your baby, so speak to your healthcare provider if you struggle with unexplained itchiness (plus other symptoms such as jaundice), rather than only relying on soothing creams.

 Skincare ingredients to phase out

 It’s generally agreed that some ingredients should be avoided during pregnancy as well as during the time you breastfeed due to their potential (although arguably low) risks.
-Specifically, retinoids (vitamin A derivatives), which are increasingly found in products that smooth wrinkles and fight breakouts.
+Specifically, retinoids (vitamin A derivatives), which are increasingly found in products that smooth wrinkles and fight breakouts are a key example.

-At the same time, it may be prudent to decrease your use of products with high percentages of certain actives.
+Equally, it’s probably a good idea to decrease your use of products with high percentages of certain actives.
 For example, salicylic acid that is often in blemish products and cleansers.
+This is because they can sensitise your already more sensitive skin during pregnancy.
+Focus on soothing, nourishing creams for head-to-toe instead.

 You May Also Like